whatever’s bugging you.

 Carefully maintained lawns and yards attract voles and moles.
-The more lush and lavish your landscape, the more appealing it is to moles and voles.
+The more lush and lavish your landscape, the more appealing it is to moles, voles, and other lawn pests.

 If You See Above Ground Passageways, It’s Likely A Vole.